Women: The New Faces of Mesothelioma

 She constantly fights with her insurance company about flying to Tulsa every six months for checkups because it’s not an in-network treatment.

-Current law prohibits health insurance plans from putting annual or lifetime limits on most benefits, but some policymakers under President Donald Trump’s administration have pushed to change that rule.
+Current law prohibits health insurance plans from putting annual or lifetime limits on most benefits, but some policymakers under the Trump administration pushed to change that rule.

 “When you think about lifetime max, I’ve met that already,” Coleman said.
 “I told my husband that if [the cancer returns], I’m screwed because the costs of the treatments are so ridiculous.”